Last Updated on 1 November 2022

-One of the most happening places to be on a weekend, the Windsor Nature Park provides no lack of entertainment for nature lovers and hikers alike.
+One of the most happening places to be on a weekend, Windsor Nature Park provides no lack of entertainment for nature lovers and hikers alike.

 The main highlight of the park is the TreeTop Walk, a free-standing suspension bridge that stretches through the canopy of the mature secondary forest offering a bird’s eye view of the surrounding flora and fauna.